Shakib Khan: In the media

 In 2013, Khan became the brand ambassador of Bangladesh's energy drink Pran Power Energy Drink.
 It is the first time Khan has made his debut as an ambassador.
 Then, in the same year, he became the brand ambassador of Asian Duplex Town, a housing project of Asian Town Development Limited.
 Where he participated in its various promotional activities, including commercials, for one year.
 In March 2019, he was appointed as the brand ambassador of SMC Orsaline-N. He works to promote the product on special occasions.
 In the beginning of September 2021, he was appointed as the brand ambassador of Berger Paints Bangladesh Limited.
 For the next two years, he will participate in various campaigns, engagement sessions and other promotional activities on behalf of Berger Paints Bangladesh.
+In 2022, he has been appointed as the Bangladesh Outreach Brand Ambassador of the North American Bengali Conference (NABC), which is considered to be the biggest gathering of Bengali speakers abroad.
+He is the first and only brand ambassador in the 42-year history of this conference.

 Khan was ranked for the first time as a Bangladeshi in the list of top 20 stars of the Calcutta Times Most Desirable Man in the 2019 edition by the Indian media The Times of India's supplement Calcutta Times.
 The Calcutta Times ranked him 18th out of the top 20 stars, considering the business, audience demand and co-stars of the films released in India starring by him in 2018.
 He is among the most popular celebrities in Bangladesh.
 Khan's popularity has been recorded by both Google and YouTube as the most-searched-and-viewed actor several times.
 Also television channels hold film festivals every year on Eid with his films as Shakib Khan Films Festival.